K-Phoen/myVagrant/README.markdown

 In few minutes, you'll get a new virtual machine with *Debian Squeeze*, *Apache2*, *MySQL* (latest version), *PHP 5.3* (latest version), *Git*, and *Vim*.

 It configures *APT* to use the [Dotdeb](http://www.dotdeb.org/) repository.
-Apache2 is configured to use the `VirtualDocumentRoot` feature that allows you to fast create new vhosts.
+Apache2 can either be configured to use the `VirtualDocumentRoot` feature (that allows you to "create" new vhosts on the fly) or with traditionnal vhosts.
-It also configures a user named `kevin` with [my dotfiles](https://github.com/K-Phoen/Config) for this user.
+It also configures a user named `kevin` with [my dotfiles](https://github.com/K-Phoen/Config).

+The puppet manifests also come with a sample symfony project configuration.
+For this project, a LAMP environment is created, two databases are created and a git repository is cloned (which implies some dark stuff with SSH keys and known hosts).

 ## Credentials